alexiskaldany/Peshitta/42 - Luke/Luk-01.md

 ###### v13

-But the angel said to him,=="Do not be afraid, Zechariah, for your prayer has been heard.
-Your wife Elizabeth will bear you a son, and you will name him John.==
+But the angel said to him,"Do not be afraid, Zechariah, for your prayer has been heard.
+Your wife Elizabeth will bear you a son, and you will name him John.

 ###### v14